 Scientific discovery that has impressed you the most (max 2500 characters including spaces): Here, you should describe a scientific discovery that fascinates you, avoiding historical and technical overviews, but elaborating why you think this research matters.
 Did it disprove an existing paradigm, how did it affect everyday lives, or benefit the progress of society and science in general?

 Undergraduate courses you found the most inspiring: max 2500 characters including spaces.

-In this section you may upload a video where you address in ca 2 minutes the following question: "Which of the Nobel prize awards in the field of Physiology or Medicine, Chemistry or physics did you find the most inspiring and why?".
+In this section you may upload a video where you address the following question in ca 2 minutes (min 1 minute): "Which of the Nobel prize awards in the field of Physiology or Medicine, Chemistry or Physics did you find the most inspiring and why?".
 You may elaborate on any award of the above categories, either recent or older.

-Please tell us where you have heard about the International PhD program at the MDC first.
+Please tell us where you have first heard about the International PhD program at the MDC.

 Please note that upon submission you will receive a confirmation e-mail.

 Applicants are required to hold (or obtain within 6 months of the interview week) a university degree equivalent to a Master Degree (MSc), including a research thesis, in biology, biotechnology, medicine, molecular medicine, chemistry, computer science, engineering, mathematics, physics, or some related field.